 In each session, I try to process all the emails.

 If I can, I respond to an email right away.
 If I can’t, I turn it into a task with a due date and priority via the Todoist Gmail add-on.

-I have all notifications from my email disabled on all of my devices so I won’t be distracted as I focus on other things.
+I have all notifications from my email disabled on all of my devices, so I won’t be distracted as I focus on other things.

 Managing team chat

-Since then, we built a thread-based, asynchronous messaging app called Twist to manage all of our internal team communication with more focus and fewer distractions.
+Since then, we have built a thread-based, asynchronous messaging app called Twist to manage all of our internal team communication with more focus and fewer distractions.
 But no matter what tool your team uses, it’s important to have a system so that checking messages doesn’t take over your day.

 Here’s how I do it with Twist: